SpellingFrame Review: Primary Spelling Practice & Alternatives

 SpellingFrame has spelling lists and games that align with the curriculum.
 Teachers can monitor each learner's progress using the platform's tracking tools.
 Activities cover statutory spellings and aim to keep learners engaged (SpellingFrame, n.d.).

 Spellingframe is more than just a platform for learning spellings.
 It is a comprehensive tool that aids in spelling mastery.
-The platform offers a wide range of activities that engage students through multiple modalities.
+The platform offers a wide range of activities that engage learners through multiple modalities.

-From interactive spelling games to spelling quizzes, Spellingframe ensures that students are engaged and challenged at every step of their learning process.
+From interactive spelling games to spelling quizzes, Spellingframe ensures that learners are engaged and challenged at every step of their learning process.
 The platform also offers grammar activities, making it a complete tool for language learning.

 SpellingFrame is introduced in class through short daily routines, progress checks and targeted support around spelling patterns and word knowledge.
 Teachers use progress checks to support learners needing extra help (Castles et al., 2018).
 Games cover spelling patterns and boost learner involvement (Goodwin & Thomson, 1986).

 Spellingframe tracks each learner's progress with personal accounts.
 Teachers then easily spot where learners need more help.
-This lets them support literacy skills effectively (Harrison, 2021).

 Phonics and word patterns are taught through structured activities that build from basic sound correspondences to more complex spelling rules.
 It covers digraphs, trigraphs, and phonetic rules in a structured way.
 Phonics instruction follows the national curriculum, moving from sounds to complex patterns.
 Learners master phonics through engaging practise.

 SpellingFrame helps learners spot phonetic rules in word families.
 Words are grouped by pattern, like 'light', 'fight', and 'might'.
 This aids learners in decoding unfamiliar words by pattern recognition.
-Learners then cope better with spelling (Masterson, 2023).

-SpellingFrame begins with basic phonics, building to split digraphs.
-It teaches /ai/ using 'ay', 'a-e', and 'eigh'.
-This shows learners when to use each spelling.
-Teachers use diagnostic tools to track struggles.
-This allows targeted support, preventing ingrained errors.
+Teachers use diagnostic tools to track where learners struggle.
+This allows targeted support before errors become ingrained.
 (Ehri, 2020; Castles et al., 2018; Johnston & Watson, 2005).

 SpellingFrame transforms pattern learning through games that require learners to sort words by their spelling patterns, complete analogies, and identify the odd one out in pattern groups.
 The 'Pattern Match' activity, for example, presents learners with words like 'station' and challenges them to identify other -tion words from a mixed list, reinforcing the rule that this suffix creates the /shun/ sound.
 These activities move beyond rote learning by requiring learners to actively analyse and categorise words based on their phonetic structure.

 SpellingFrame helps learners struggling with spelling lists by using patterns.
 Grouping words like 'phone' and 'photo' shows learners that 'ph' often makes the /f/ sound.
 This pattern teaching supports curriculum aims for spelling word families and morphology.
 It also builds skills learners use in their independent writing.
-(Masterson, 2023).

 Reception to Year 6 progression describes how SpellingFrame adapts spelling activities to learners' developmental stages.
 Reception and Year 1 learners use phonics games with audio feedback to learn sound-letter links.
 They learn 3-5 words per session, building confidence.
 By Year 2, learners recognise patterns and use suffixes like '-ing' and '-ed' in sorting games.